bhaap/home-assistant.github.io/source/_components/sensor.miflora.markdown

 The `miflora` sensor platform allows one to monitor to plants.
 The [Mi Flora plant sensor](https://www.aliexpress.com/item/Newest-Original-Xiaomi-Flora-Monitor-Digital-Plants-Flowers-Soil-Water-Light-Tester-Sensor-Monitor-for-Aquarium/32685750372.html) is a small Bluetooth Low Energy device that monitors not only the moisture, but also light, temperature and conductivity.
 As only a single BLE device can be polled at the same time, the library implements locking to make sure this is the case.

+Reading from the sensor is handled by the command line tool "gatttool" that is part of bluez on Linux.
+No other operating systems are supported at the moment

 Start a scan to determine the MAC addresses of the sensor:

 ```bash